-Steward: We implement the recommendations of each stewardship plan, which includes regular monitoring of the property by volunteer land stewards, ensuring the Bruce Trail is routed lay lightly on the land, and habitat restoration projects, where needed.
+Steward: We implement the recommendations of each stewardship plan, which includes regular monitoring of the property by volunteer land stewards, ensuring the Bruce Trail is routed to lay lightly on the land, and restoring habitat, where needed.

 Securing the Bruce Trail Conservation Corridor